← Back to Blog

 Person rewriting a resume at a desk after being fired from a job

-To write a resume after being fired, do not mention the firing on the document at all.
-List the company, title, and exact employment dates the same way you would for any other role, write strong result-based bullets, and save the reason you left for the interview.
-Use clean reverse chronological format, keep the employer name and the dates accurate, and prepare a two-sentence interview answer separately.
+To write a resume after being fired, you never put the word fired on the document.
+List the job with its real dates and title, write strong result-based bullets, and save the explanation for the interview.
+Firing is common: the US Bureau of Labor Statistics logs over 1.5 million discharges and separations a month.
 Your resume is a marketing document, not a personnel file.

 If you also need to address the time between roles, see our companion guide on how to explain an employment gap.